aequos-solutions/modern-data-visualizer/docs/getting_started/tutorials/build_teams_search_portal_using_taxonomy.md

 Congratulations, you have now a functional search center for your teams!

-## Step 5: Create a Teams application an deploy it to your users
+## Step 5: Create a Teams application and deploy it to your users

 To fully integrate the search experience directly in Microsoft Teams, you can create a new application and deploy it globally for your users inside your organization.